matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 image: "advent25_3"
 ---

-The [Speculation Rules API](https://developer.mozilla.org/docs/Web/API/Speculation_Rules_API) allows you to speed up future navigations by prefetching or even prerendering URLS in advance of a user actually clicking a link.
+The [Speculation Rules API](https://developer.mozilla.org/docs/Web/API/Speculation_Rules_API) allows you to speed up future navigations by prefetching or even prerendering URLs in advance of a user actually clicking a link.
 When the link is clicked, the speculation is used, and the user experiences a faster load than if no speculation was used.

 [Schepp](https://schepp.dev/) covered [the API in last year's post](/adventcalendar/2024/28/) and discussed the `eagerness` value which allowed you to, for example, hover over a link to speculatively prerender it with the simple addition of this rule to your HTML: